pwall567/log-front/README.md

 ```

 This will return one of the following:
-1. If the `slf4j` classes are found in the classpath, an `Slf4jLogger` will be returned.
+1. If the Gradle Logging classes are found in the classpath, a `ProxyLogger` which uses the `GradleProxy` will be
+   returned.
+2. If Gradle Logging is not found, but the `slf4j` classes are found in the classpath, a `ProxyLogger` which uses the
+   `Slf4jProxy` will be returned.
+3. If neither Gradle Logging nor `slf4j` is found, but the Apache Commons Logging classes are found in the classpath, a
+   `ProxyLogger` which uses the `ACLProxy` will be returned.
-2. If `slf4j` is not found, but either the "`java.util.logging.config.file`" system property is present or a file named
+4. If none of the first three options is found, but either the "`java.util.logging.config.file`" system property is
-"`logging.properties`" is present as a resource, then a `JavaLogger` will be returned.
+   present or a file named "`logging.properties`" is present as a resource, then a `JavaLogger` will be returned.
-3. Otherwise, a `FormattingLogger` will be returned.
+5. Otherwise, a `FormattingLogger` will be returned.

 The name used in the `getLogger()` call may be a `String`, a `Class`, or it may be omitted, in which case the class of
 the calling function will be used.